matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 Elasticsearch is a search and analytics engine, Fluentd is a log collector and shipper, and Kibana is a visualization tool.
 This stack is used for efficiently aggregating, storing, and visualizing logs from across the Kubernetes cluster.

-9) Explain How Kubernetes Events are Useful for Monitoring.
+9) Explain How Kubernetes Events are Useful for Monitoring?
 Answer: Kubernetes events are objects that provide insight into what is happening inside a cluster, such as what decisions were made by the scheduler, why some pods were evicted from the node, or why some pods are not healthy.
 Monitoring these events helps in understanding the state changes in the cluster and can be critical for troubleshooting issues.